sugoinaman/Discord_Bot/readme.txt

-Changes:

-1.)Made a cuss filter
-2.)A simple hello command
+Moderation for discord including removing cuss words.

-Edit: Bot outdated, only slash commands will be used for discord.
+Edit: Bot outdated, only slash commands are used for discord.